-The Subdistrict offered a new Well Purchase Program for 2021.
+The Subdistrict approved a budget for a Well Purchase Program for the second year.
 Under the program, wells are purchased by the Subdistrict, taking them out of production.
-Eleven wells serving 11 guarters have been identified for this program, but the program is pending budget litigation.
+In 2021, eleven wells serving 11 quarters were identified for this program.